issararab/CToxPred/README.md

 :exclamation:Clone first the whole repository package and follow the steps bellow.

+## Publication
+If you use PEvoLM in your work, please cite the following publication:

+- I. Arab, K. Egghe, K. Laukens, K. Chen, K. Barakat, and W. Bittremieux, **Benchmarking of Small Molecule Feature Representations for hERG, Nav1.5, and Cav1.2 Cardiotoxicity Prediction**, Journal of Chemical Information and Modeling, 2023, [doi:10.1021/acs.jcim.3c01301]([https://ieeexplore.ieee.org/document/10264890](https://doi.org/10.1021/acs.jcim.3c01301))

 ## Prerequisites
 1- Create and activate a conda environment: